JaredTherriault/ComfyUI-JNodes/README.md

 * [Kijai](https://github.com/Kijai) for various code snippets that went into scripts such as statusTitle

 # Project Support
+Free, open-source software (FOSS) donations are my only source of income.
 If this suite has helped you at all, please consider donating:

 [![Paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=D4M4JLFS8GT5N)